Nelson-Gon/pyautocv/README.md

 exploration but not extended analysis.

-To run the script at the  commandline, we can do the following:
+To run the script at the  commandline, we can do the following

 ```